spoonapps/docs/reference/command_line/run.md

       --startup-file=VALUE   Override the default startup file and save it to the committed image --temp                 Remove container when it exists
-      --trigger=VALUE        Execute named group of startup files --using=VALUE          Use selected images as a temporary dependency --vm=VALUE             The Spoon VM version to run the container with -w, --working-dir=VALUE    Set the initial working directory inside the container --wait-after-error     Leave program open after error
+      --trigger=VALUE        Execute named group of startup files --using=VALUE          Use specified images as a temporary dependency --vm=VALUE             The Spoon VM version to run the container with -w, --working-dir=VALUE    Set the initial working directory inside the container --wait-after-error     Leave program open after error